gcallah/work/chaps/intro.md

 complex argument."

+## Ludwig von Mises (1881-1973)

+"Well, a bad day of fishing is better than a good day at work," jokes the wise fisherman.
+This whimsical thought tells us more than we might initially think.
+It reflects the individual's everyman view of the relationship between labor and leisure.
+This turbulent but necessary relationship is a central point in the study of human action, where man engages in a grueling and uncomfortable labor process to enjoy the eventual benefits of a full day of fishing and drinking.

+The relationship between leisure and labor propelled many historical ideas, including the works of several prominent socialists.
+Karl Kautsky, a well-known socialist thinker in the late 19th and early 20th centuries, recognized the pain often involved in the laborious process.
+However, Kautsky asserted that the disutility of labor was an inherent issue of capitalism, and a socialist revolution would need to transform labor from pain into pleasure.
+In contrast, the Austrian economist Ludwig Von Mises argues against Kautsky's claims in his book Human Action, stating that Kautsky incorrectly based his belief that socialism can transform labor's pain into pleasure on a misinterpretation of what characterizes an activity as work.
+According to Mises, labor creates disutility as long as the worker engages in the laborious process as a means to attain a specific end.
+Hence, work is inherently unpleasant, creating a loss of utility due to discomfort and foregone leisure utility.

+The puzzle seems clear: if we examine the laborious process purely in terms of utility, why do individuals constantly engage in work activities deemed to reduce utility?
+A simple answer is that labor involves delayed gratification; man endures the negative utility of working only to enjoy the utility of leisure later.
+Mises noticed this curious relationship between labor and leisure and attempted to elucidate what seems to be a polarizing relationship.

 ## Edith Stein (1891-1942)

 The category of "women's work" enriches a thorough intellectual history of the idea of work.
 Contributing this